 - A. Cash: The Institute accepts gifts by cash, credit card, or check made payable to the "Island Institute."
 Contributions shall not be accepted by any check made payable to an individual representing the Institute.
 Funds may also be wired to an Institute account.
-Details on wire transfer are available from the CFO and development staff. - Matching Gifts: The Institute encourages donors eligible for corporate or other matching gift programs to enroll, thereby increasing the total contribution.
-The Institute will recognize both the initiating donor and the program sponsor for matching gifts. - B. Publicly Traded and Marketable Securities: The Institute shall accept any unrestricted stocks that are publicly traded on a domestic exchange, or corporate or government bonds with an established market value.
+Details on wire transfer are available from the CFO and Philanthropy staff. - B. Matching Gifts: The Institute encourages donors eligible for corporate or other matching gift programs to enroll, thereby increasing the total contribution.
+The Institute will recognize both the initiating donor and the matching gift program sponsor for matching gifts. - C. Publicly Traded and Marketable Securities: The Institute shall accept any unrestricted stocks that are publicly traded on a domestic exchange, or corporate or government bonds with an established market value.
 The gift date will reflect the date that securities are transferred to an Institute-held account with all documentation required to complete the transaction.
 The gift amount will be cited as the value reported by the firm managing the Institute's invested funds, on the date the securities were received by the Institute or the firm managing the Institute's invested funds.
-Stock transfer instructions are available from the CFO and development staff.
-The Institute may sell securities upon receipt.
+Stock transfer instructions are available from the CFO and Philanthropy staff.
+The Institute will sell securities upon receipt.
+Unless otherwise specified by the donor, proceeds from securities sales will be available for operations. - D. Closely Held and Restricted Securities: Gifts of closely-held securities, including debt and equity positions in non-publicly traded companies, interests in limited liability companies, or other ownership forms shall be reviewed by the Committee prior to acceptance to evaluate: - Any restrictions on the security that would prevent the Institute from ultimately liquidating the security

-- C. Closely Held and Restricted Securities: Gifts of closely-held securities, including debt and equity positions in non-publicly traded companies, interests in limited liability companies, or other ownership forms shall be reviewed by the Committee prior to acceptance to evaluate: - 1.
-Any restrictions on the security that would prevent the Institute from ultimately liquidating the security - 2.
-Limitations on the marketability of the security - 3.
-Any undesirable tax consequences for the Institute
+- Limitations on the marketability of the security - Any undesirable tax consequences for the Institute

 Every reasonable effort will be made to sell non-marketable securities expediently.
+Unless otherwise specified by the donor, proceeds from securities sales will be available for operations.

-- D. Real Estate: Gifts of real estate, which may include developed property, undeveloped property, or gifts subject to a prior life interest, shall be reviewed by the Committee prior to acceptance to evaluate the following criteria: - 1.
-Whether the property is useful in kind for the purposes of the Institute - 2.
-The property's marketability - 3.
-Restrictions, reservations, easements, or other limitations - 4.
-Carrying costs, including insurance, property taxes, mortgages, or other liens - 5.
-Environmental or other risks
+- E. Real Estate: Gifts of real estate valued at \$100,000 or more, which may include developed property, undeveloped property, or gifts subject to a prior life interest, shall be reviewed by the Committee prior to acceptance to evaluate the following criteria: - Whether the property is useful in kind for the purposes of the Institute - The property's marketability - Restrictions, reservations, easements, or other limitations - Carrying costs, including insurance, property taxes, mortgages, or other liens - Environmental or other risks

 The Institute shall require an environmental review prior to acceptance, and where this review reveals a potential problem, shall retain a qualified firm to conduct an environmental audit.
 The cost of this audit shall generally be at the expense of the donor.
 When appropriate, the Institute shall obtain a title binder prior to acceptance; the cost of the title binder shall generally be at the expense of the donor.
+The President has the authority to accept gifts of real estate valued at less than \$100,000 that comply with the criteria above.

-- E. Tangible Personal Property: Tangible personal property, which includes any useful property other than cash, securities, and real estate, will be evaluated in light of the following criteria: - 1.
-Ability of the Institute to use the property in kind in furtherance of its mission - 2.
-The marketability of the property and the likely time frame in which it can be sold - 3.
-Any restrictions on the use, display, or sale of the property - 4.
-Carrying costs for the property while pending sale
+- F. Tangible Personal Property: Tangible personal property, which includes any useful property other than cash, securities, and real estate, will be evaluated in light of the following criteria: - Ability of the Institute to use the property in kind in furtherance of its mission - The marketability of the property and the likely time frame in which it can be sold - Any restrictions on the use, display, or sale of the property - Carrying costs for the property while pending sale